-TME 435 Heating, Ventilation, and Air Conditioning (4)
+TME 435 Thermal System Design (4)

-Covers fundamentals of air conditioning processes, psychrometrics, and building cooling load calculations.
-Includes design and analysis, computerized cooling load calculations, equipment selection, and design codes and standards of HVAC systems.
-Prerequisite: a minimum grade of 2.0 in TME 433.
+Covers exergy, details of thermal cycles, fundamentals of air conditioning cycles, and psychrometrics.
+Includes design, optimization, and analysis using thermodynamic software and tools.
+Prerequisite: a minimum grade of 2.0 in TME 331.

-TME 441 Embedded Systems for Engineers (5)
+TME 441 Mechatronics (5)

 Introduction to microprocessor controlled electromechanical systems, including microcontroller architecture, memory organization, and C language programming.
 Interfacing sensors and actuators to computers.
 Laboratory included.
-Co-requisite: TME 443.
-Prerequisite: a minimum grade of 2.0 in TCES 215.
+Prerequisite: a minimum grade of 2.0 in TCES 215; and a minimum grade of 2.0 in TME 373.